amilste16/PIDbox/README.md

 # CAD
 [The Prototype in Onshape] I kinda went ham on it, so I probably only need to tweak a few things before it's done.
+(I actually had to redo the whole thing T-T)

 ![image](https://user-images.githubusercontent.com/60236713/121033188-f6c4e080-c779-11eb-812c-8172e47d30c3.png)
 ---